chaintope/tapyrus-signer/doc/configuration.md

 `[signer]` section is a set of settings for consensus algorithm used in Tapyrus Signer/Core Network.

-- `public_key`: The public key of this node.
+- `public-key`: The public key of this node.
 - `threshold`: The number of signers required to sign block.
 It should be less than the number of all signers.
-- `node_vss`: Array of Verifiable Secret Sharing generated in setting up.
+- `node-vss`: Array of Verifiable Secret Sharing generated in setting up.

 ### [rpc] section